The Easiest, No-Mess Way to Cook Bacon

 - No baking rack?
 No problem.
 Line the baking sheet, then crumple up some more foil and lay the bacon on that to hold it up out of the grease.
 If you can spare a minute or two, you can make neat accordion folds in the foil instead.

 - Your baking time may differ.
-How long to cook bacon in the oven?
+How long does the bacon cook in the oven?
 Well, that depends.
 No two ovens bake at exactly the same temperature.
-You'll probably need to do this a couple of times to find the right time/temperature that works for you.
+You'll probably need to test this method a couple of times to find the right time/temperature that works for you.

 - Prevent oven splatters.
 This from Cindy Capps Lepp: Lay a layer of foil over the bacon; this will keep grease from spitting all over the oven.
 Remove the foil for the last few minutes of cooking for "final crisping."